Read about us in this news article published by the Duke Office of Civic Engagement.

 At the time, the Robertson Scholars Leadership Program was sending scholar groups to Whitesburg, KY, and Cleveland, MS, in addition to a couple of urban locations.
 Tarboro should be one of those destinations, I thought.
 In 2016, the Robertson Program decided to add a rural NC destination.
 The timing couldn't have been more perfect.
 I worked with my father, current board member Bill Leland, and many community leaders to found The Eastern NC Internship Program to support summer interns in Tarboro.
 A few months later, thanks to an extended effort by the community, The ENCIP and Tarboro handily won the bid for a new Robertson "Community Summer" location.

 The ENCIP hosted its pilot cohort of internships in the summer of 2017.
 Unique program elements included a themed dinner series in the homes of various community leaders, and facilitated cultural activities like skeet shooting and paddle-boarding.
-The five inaugural interns gave their summers five-star reviews, and The ENCIP quickly began making plans to expand the program to include students from universities across the country.
-The ENCIP will continue to develop relationships with various local organizations to form new internships that will suit any passionate, motivated student who may want to join us.
+The five inaugural interns gave their summers five-star reviews, and The ENCIP quickly began making plans to expand the program.
+In Summer 2018, we hosted eight interns hailing from places as far away as Kenya and New Zealand, and as close as Cary, N.C.
+As we look to the future, we are excited to continue strengthening our current partnerships and to continue building new ones, both with host organizations in the area and with student groups around the country.

 Our mission is two-fold: 1) to facilitate meaningful and sustainable community development and 2) to provide inspiring, high-capacity learning opportunities for young leaders.